 The malleability of Silver

 The malleability of silver make it a versatile semi precious metal to work with.
 Many fine items of silver jewellery can be hand crafted to immense detail.
-An illustration of this property is displayed by the incredible detail of this silver bowl outlining the entire history of Cambodia.
+An illustration of this property is displayed by the incredible detail of this Cambodian silver bowl which chronicles the Ramayana (an epic of Hindu literature).
 The bowl is on display in our Plymouth shop.
 The bowl shows that the uses of silver need not be confined to jewellery.

 The Chemical Composition of Silver jewellery